Cooking With Bliss

 Can gumbo be frozen?

-• In case you didn't know, the brown bits from frying the drumettes are full of flavor and enhances the flavor of the roux.
+1. In case you didn’t know, the brown bits left from frying the drumettes are full of flavor and really enhance the roux.

-• I recommend prepping all the ingredients the day before since gumbo takes a long time to cook.
+2. I recommend prepping all your ingredients the day before since gumbo takes a while to cook.
+Having everything ready in advance saves you so much time and keeps things running smoothly.

-• When purchasing crab from the market, ask the butcher to remove all the crab parts that are not edible so you're left with only the edible parts this will make cleaning easier.
+5. When buying crab, ask your butcher to remove the inedible parts so you’re left with only the good stuff.
+This makes cleaning a lot easier.

-• In my opinion, gumbo can’t reach its maximum flavor in less than 3 hours.
-For optimum flavor, 5 to 6 hours of cooking time is best.
+11. In my opinion, gumbo can’t reach its full potential in less than 3 hours.
+For optimum flavor, 5 to 6 hours is best.

-• Similar to other soups or stews, gumbo is absolutely better the second day.
+12. Similar to most soups or stews, gumbo is even better the second day, so if you have leftovers, enjoy it!

 seafood gumbo served in white bowl with rice topped with parsley